MykytaKyt/airbnb-price-prediction/README.md

 ### Prerequisites

-Before you begin, ensure you have the following prerequisites installed:
+Before you begin, make sure you have the following prerequisites installed:

-- Python 3.x
+- **Python 3.x:** This project is written in Python, so you'll need a Python 3.x environment.
-- pip (Python package manager)
+- **pip (Python package manager):** You can use `pip` to easily install the required libraries and dependencies.

 ### Getting the Data

-To get the newer data for this project, follow these steps:
+To obtain the dataset for this project, follow these steps:

 1. Visit the [Inside Airbnb](http://insideairbnb.com/get-the-data/) website.
-2. Download the dataset archive relevant to your project.
+2. Download the dataset archive that matches your project's requirements.
 3. Extract the downloaded archive to the project directory.

-Now you should have a CSV file named `train.csv` in the `data` directory, containing the data for house price prediction.

-Or you can use data from `train.zip`, you need to unzip it first.
+Alternatively, you can use the provided `train.zip` file; simply unzip it to access the data.

 ## Installation

-To install the required Python libraries and dependencies, use the following command:
+To install the necessary Python libraries and dependencies, execute the following command:

 ```bash
 pip install -r requirements.txt